Sobhankhedry/Hotel-Management/README.md

 ## Description
 This project aims to implement UML and ER diagrams for a hotel management system.
 The system covers various aspects of hotel operations including staff management, guest reservations, room management, dining services, and parking.

+this project was done with my friend [Nazanin](https://github.com/NazaninNiazi)

 ## Table of Contents
 1. [Problem Statement](#problem-statement)
 2. [UML Diagrams](#uml-diagrams)